 Did you know that funds to support women groups such as your chama are available through government.
 These include The youth fund , Women Enterprise fund and Uwezo fund.; yet your chama may have missed out due to poor flow of information?

 Well, something exciting is happening and you and your chama need to take advantage of this.
 Mrs. Rachel Ruto, wife of Deputy President who launched a successful woman enterprises organisation known as JOYWO – Joyful Women Organisation in Eldoret North a few years ago, is set to expand this organisation’s tentacles countrywide to benefit all of us.
 Now, any chama in Kenya can enjoy what chamas in Eldoret and North Rift have been enjoying in the past couple of years.
-JOYWO is set to embrace chamas from all over the country to empower women and help them access the government funds such as The Women Enterprise Fund.
+JOYWO is:

 What is table banking?
 Actually this is a very simple concept similar to the merry-go-round.
 The only difference is that the money contributed by the members is not given to one person to take home.
 What happens is that the money is collected and then members take soft loans until all the money is used up.
 During the next meeting, each member pays back her loan with an interest varying from 10 to 20 percent, depending on what the group decides.
 This way, the money keeps growing and more money is available for members to borrow every time.